-The diagnosis and incidence of Autism spectrum disorder (ASD) continues to rise worldwide.
-Along with this rise has come an increased focus on the role of inflammation and changes to the gut microbiota as possible risk factors for individuals genetically predisposed to ASD.
-One possible mechanism to restore the microbiome in children affected with ASD has been treatment utilizing probiotics.
-Probiotics are living microorganisms that, when administered in adequate amounts, confer health benefits to the host.
+The diagnosis and incidence rate of autism spectrum disorder (ASD) continues to rise worldwide 1–7.
+Along with this rise, clinical research has begun to focus on the roles inflammation 8–16 and alterations in the gut microbiome 2,17–32 may play as risk factors for individuals genetically predisposed to ASD.
+One possible mechanism suggested to restore the gut microbiome in children diagnosed with ASD are treatment protocols utilizing probiotics.

-Our primary treatment focus at Novel Biome is in supporting autistic children who suffer from digestive symptoms and significant microbiome imbalance to restore their microbiome through FMT.
-You can learn more about our approach to treatment by going here.
+Our focus at Novel Biome is on supporting autistic children who suffer from digestive symptoms and significant microbiome imbalance to restore their microbiome through Fecal Microbiota Transplantation (FMT).

 Team Novel Biome